12 Common Myths about Putting the Wrong Fuel in Cars Debunked

 No, putting the wrong fuel in your car can cause more than just engine damage.
 It can also damage other components, such as fuel lines, fuel pumps, and fuel injectors.
 It can also cause damage to the catalytic converter, spark plugs, and other electrical components.
 In some cases, it can even cause the fuel tank to rust and corrode, leading to expensive replacements.

-3. MYTH: It’s Not Covered by Warranty
+3. MYTH: It’s Covered by Warranty

 Wrong fuel in your car is usually not covered by warranty.
 Most warranties will not cover any damage caused by the wrong fuel, so you will have to foot the bill for any repairs and replacements.
 In some cases, the manufacturer may offer to cover the cost of fuel drain and engine flush, but you should still check your warranty before making any decisions.